schnee98/rago/pages/docs/index.md

 ![](img/parser.png)

-After a parsing phase, `RAGO` is prepared to generate tests automatically in two different ways based on Fuzzing, `Random Testing` and `Parameter Inference`
+After the parsing phase, `RAGO` is prepared to generate tests automatically in two different ways based on Fuzzing, `Random Testing` and `Parameter Inference`.

 ## OpenAPI in RAG